Your free business.com+ membership unlocks exclusive tech deals and advisor support

 2. SBA 504 loan program

-The 504 loan program is intended for businesses that will directly benefit their communities by creating jobs or filling a much-needed demand in the local market.
-These loans have a fixed rate and are intended for long-term financing.
-The maximum value is $5.5 million.
+The 504 loan program is designed for businesses that will directly benefit their communities by creating jobs or meeting essential local market needs.
+These loans feature a fixed rate and are structured for long-term financing, with a maximum value of $5.5 million.

 Typically, when a 504 loan is funded, the lender will initially cover 50 percent of the borrower’s costs, the SBA will cover 40 percent and the borrower will be responsible for the remaining 10 percent of financing the project.
 The borrower must personally guarantee at least 20 percent of the loan.